maxryan4/RISC-V-T7/statements/Max.md

 The ALU needed to be able to handle both R and I type instructions as well as determine whether or not to branch.

-In order to do this I used bit 6 of func7 and all 3 bits of func3 to form the 4 bit ALU_ctrl signal.
+In order to do this I used bit 6 of func7 and all 3 bits of func3 to form the 4 bit ALUctrl signal.
 This is then used to determine which instructions is used and so what the ALU output should be.

-The only exception to this is for addi instructions due to the fact that the the imm part of I type instructions overlaps with func7 so for addi there was a chance that it would be intepreted as a sub instruction as an
+The only exception to this is for addi instructions.
+Due to the fact that the the imm part of I type instructions overlaps with func7 so for addi there was a chance that it would be intepreted as a sub instruction as so in the control unit if is an addi instruction it sets the func7[5] part of ALUctrl to 0 so that the ALU interprets it correctly.

 For branch instructions the type of branch instruction is determined by the func3 part of the instruction.
 So depending on the value of func3 a different comparison is made between the two input operands and if the comparison is true EQ is set high which tells the control unit that it should branch.